Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/17_functions/_index.en.md

 Take some time to study the above function.
 Make sure you understand all of the steps it is taking, and how it produces the output that it does.

 </div>

+Now, we could make this even more general.
+In reality here we are solving the problem of splitting values by commas; several of our columns have that problem!
+We will go over how to make this function even better next week when we learn about iteration.

 ## Try it Yourself